Board of Directors

 Nick is currently captain for a Wheels Up managed Falcon 2000 based out of Seattle’s Boeing Field.
 He has 15 years of experience in commercial and corporate aviation.
 Before relocating to Seattle he was a Citation captain out of Santa Barbara, California where he also gained his single pilot 135 captain certification.
 He attended Embry-Riddle University where he earned his bachelor’s degree in Aeronautical Science with a minor in Aviation Safety.

 Becky is an experienced aviation attorney who advises clients on the acquisition, disposition, operation, leasing and financing of business and commercial aircraft, domestically and abroad.
 Additionally, she helps clients with hangar procurement, lease and build negotiations and airport matters.
-She is a member of the International Society of Transport Aircraft Trading, National Business Aviation Association and the International Aviation Women’s Association.
 As a former International Contract Manager for an aircraft manufacturer, Becky is well versed in commercial contract agreements, and helps clients manage risk and liability, including international negotiations.
 Becky is also a mediator, having completed advanced coursework through the Northwest Institute for Dispute Resolution.
 Becky volunteers for Seattle Union Gospel Mission Open Door Legal Services.

 Jason Wissink started his aviation career in 1997 washing corporate aircraft at the Des Moines airport in Iowa where he grew up.
 After a few years working in Minneapolis as a software developer, he moved west and joined Honeywell in 2007 as a development program manager for avionics on the Boeing 787 program working out of the Redmond, WA office.
 Currently, he leads a global team of sales and customer support professionals focused on delivering connectivity products and services to aviation customers.
 He also leads several customer advisory boards for Honeywell.
 After living in Seattle for 10 years, the family made the move to Bend, Oregon in 2016 to enjoy the recreational opportunities the high desert of Central Oregon has to offer.
 Jason completed private pilot training in 2001 in Ames, Iowa and he added an instrument rating in 2017 after moving to Bend.
 Completing his commercial license and multi-engine rating is on the to-do list for 2021.
 Jason enjoys flying in the Pacific Northwest and the challenges that come with the local terrain and weather as well as visiting the smaller airports that are only reachable by General and Business Aviation aircraft.